danistark1/javascriptCheatSheet/README.md

 # JavaScript Basics

-Let’s start off with the basics – how to include JavaScript in a website.

 **Including JavaScript in an HTML Page**

 To include JavaScript inside a page, you need to wrap it in <script> tags: